-Intellectual capital consists of our partnerships, acquisitions and R&D processes that have assisted us in enhancing scalability, meeting nutritional needs of consumers, and addressing
+Intellectual capital consists of our partnerships, acquisitions and R&D processes that have assisted us in enhancing scalability, meeting nutritional needs of consumers, and addressing new markets.

-HUMAN CAPITAL
+8 HUMAN CAPITAL

 Human capital is instrumental in building a purpose-driven organisation.
 Promoting our 'Better Living' ethos is our inclusive, diverse, and high-trust and high-performance culture.